Remi Wolf: Personal life

 Wolf is bisexual.
 She has been based in Los Angeles, California, since circa 2014.
 In June 2020, she was checked into rehab for alcohol use disorder.
-She has stated she has been sober ever since, and that in past instances she frequently drank to the point of blacking out; although she could easily function in daily life, she had started fighting with family, friends and collaborators.
+In 2021 she stated she had been sober since the summer of 2020, and that in past instances she frequently drank to the point of blacking out; although she could easily function in daily life, she had started fighting with family, friends and collaborators.
+Since then, she has begun to moderate her use of alcohol instead of cutting alcohol out of her life entirely: "I have more experience with moderation, knowing when to let myself have fun and when I need to rein it back."
 She has ADHD.